ag-grid/ag-grid-figma-design-system/ag-grid-figma-variables-to-css/README.md

 # AG Grid Figma Design System Tokens to CSS Theme

-Export design tokens from the AG Grid Figma Design System, and transform them into AG Grid CSS themes.
+Export design tokens from the AG Grid Figma Design System, and transform them into AG Grid CSS theme extension.
+These custom theme extensions are designed to work with our default `Quartz` theme.

 ## Exporting Design Tokens from Figma